Cardi B Wears a Swan-Like Dress With Christian Louboutins on the Grammys Red Carpet

 Cardi B is consistently a head-turner, whether it’s her outrageous and unfiltered comments or her edgy looks.
 The “Bodak Yellow” rapper — who has two nominations at tonight’s Grammy Awards, including Best Rap Song — stepped out on the red carpet in her favorite shoe designer: Christian Louboutin.
 Meanwhile, her eye-catching gown was just as luxe as her footwear selection.

 The New York-based artist donned an avant-garde strapless number from Ashi Studio.
-While the asymmetrical style featured a floor-sweeping train in the back, the mini-dress cut in the front was the perfect length for showing off her lace Louboutin pumps.
+While the asymmetrical style featured a floor-sweeping train in the back, the miniature cut in the front was the perfect length for showing off her lace Louboutin pumps.

 Most notably, Cardi B’s red carpet ensemble stood out for its billowing neckline.
 It created a swan-like bodice that was mildly reminiscent of Bjork’s notorious 2001 Academy Awards look.